How To Own a Wood Burning Stove and Why Burning Logs Makes Sense!

 You don't have to burn wood.
 The stove we bought is a multi-fuel.
 I burn wood because it is free.
 We have a wooded golf course behind our house and there is always plenty of timber lying on the ground ready to harvest.
 I drag what I need back to my garden.

 Before you can burn wood you need a few accessories.
-With the hungry wood burning stove to feed, I have purchased a chain saw.
-I've gone for a relatively cheap electric model as I'm not planning to chop any trees down and only intend to use it to make firewood.
+With the hungry wood burning stove to feed, I originally purchased an electric, plug-in chain saw.
+More recently, I've bought a small battery model.

-In order to make this activity as safe as possible I've also bought a metal sawhorse.
+In order to make cutting logs as safe as possible I've also bought a metal sawhorse.
 This is very sturdy and supports large sections of branch for sawing at waist height.
 It also has a couple of chains that can optionally be used to secure the branch during cutting.

 Your stove should have a maximum recommended length and diameter of logs suitable for burning so make sure your logs will fit into the stove.
 My stove is quite small and the recommended maximum diameter is 4 inches (10 cm) and the maximum length 12" (30cm).